Baswold/Ollmlx-to-keep-working/docs/guides/QUICKSTART_DETAILED.md

 python mlx_backend/validate_backend.py
 ```

-You should see all checks pass ✅
+You should see all checks pass.

 ### Step 3: Build (if needed)